Learned Collusion: Related literature

+Compared to the classic class of strategies examined in the literature cited above, one benefit of working with our family of Q-based algorithms with biased decision rules is that it can be used across various payoff and monitoring environments, with the finding that in all these environments, biased policies incorporate a simple (one-dimensional) notion of \textit{leniency} that proves effective to support cooperation or collusion.
+Leniency is of course at the heart of many memory-one strategies like Tit-for-Tat, Pavlov or their stochastic variations studied in the evolutionary literature, but examining evolutionary stability within this space has proved difficult, and these strategies are difficult to generalize to games with imperfect monitoring.

-The method departs from traditional game theory/Bayesian analysis in that it does not check for all a priori feasible strategies (both in terms of candidate equilibrium profiles and in terms of available deviations).
-It also departs from most of the bounded rationality literature, which like us, aims to introduce limits on sophistication, but often does so by introducing misspecifications (\citet{esponda16}), biased interpretation of the environment or feedbacks (\citet{jehiel05}), or biased estimates of the alternatives (\citet{osborne98}), with players maximizing a subjective criterion which may not be congruent with their own true welfare.
-Here, Q-values provide a misspecified estimate of continuation values and the standard (naive) Q-learning rule corresponds to subjective maximization.
-In contrast, when examining \textit{Qb-equilibria}, the performance of the various Q-based strategies available is assumed to be correct.
+Our work departs from most of the \textbf{bounded rationality literature}, which like us, aims to introduce limits on sophistication, but often does so by introducing misspecifications (\citet{esponda16}), biased interpretation of the environment or feedbacks (\citet{jehiel05}), or biased estimates of the alternatives (\citet{osborne98}), with players maximizing a subjective criterion which may not be congruent with their own true welfare.
+Here, one may interpret the dated Q-value $Q_{i}^{t}(a)$ as a misspecified estimate of the continuation value associated with playing $a$ at $t$, and the standard (naive) Q-learning rule then corresponds to subjective maximization over possible $a$'s at each date.
+But, when we examine Qb-equilibria and the optimal bias for each player, we use the \textit{objective performance} associated with bias profiles (measured by ex ante long-run payoffs).
 The limit on sophistication comes from the (assumed) inability to evaluate all strategies: only some strategies are considered, not all of them.
-This is in the spirit of \citet{simon55}, who advocates the notion of \textit{considered set}.

-Regarding collusion, our analysis shows that even if at first sight, collusion would be difficult to sustain, in particular when payoffs are stochastic and subject to idiosyncratic shocks, players may have incentives to bias their decision rule, and that appropriately biased Q-learning may be both particularly efficient at sustaining collusion and incentive compatible, and thus posing a challenge to regulatory bodies, as these biases may be hard to detect for an outsider.

-In terms of cooperative skills, it is worth noting that players may not be able to learn to adjust their bias and realize that there could gain from being more lenient.
-There may even be, sometimes, several equilibrium leniencies.
-This suggests that having an exogenous inclination for leniency may be important in sustaining or fostering cooperative outcomes, in particular in environments where payoffs are stochastic and private, as, under naive $Q-$learning, the ability to sustain cooperation in such environment is more limited.